Connection lost. Please refresh the page.

 A neuron (nerve cell) is the functional unit of the nervous system.
 They receive and transmit neural impulses.
 Meaning that, neurons receive, process and integrate information from all regions of the body and send instructions on how body tissues are to respond to environmental and internal events.

 Neurons are comprised of a cell body (soma) and neural processes (axons and dendrites).
-They are structurally classified based on how many processes they have: unipolar, pseudounipolar, bipolar, and multipolar.
+They are structurally classified based on how many processes they have: unipolar, pseudounipolar, bipolar, multipolar and anaxonic.
 The axons of most neurons are wrapped with a white substance called myelin.
 Myelinated axons are found in the white matter, giving it its colour and distinguishing it from grey matter (neuronal cell bodies).

 Myelin insulates axons and allows quicker transmission of electrical impulses.
 A bundle of axons (nerve fibers) in the CNS is called a tract.
 In the PNS this bundle is called a nerve.
 Besides from neurons, there are other nervous system cells, for example glial cells, which play supporting roles.